pagkly/Zed/Investopedia3/How Escrow Protects Parties in Financial Transactions.md

 ### Escrow and Real Estate

 Escrow accounts apply to real estate transactions.
 Placing the funds in escrow allows the buyer to perform due diligence on a potential acquisition.
 Escrow accounts also assure the seller that the buyer can close on the purchase.
 For example, an escrow account can be used for the sale of a house.
-If there are conditions attached to the sale, such as the passing of an inspection, the buyer and seller may [agree to use escrow](https://www.investopedia.com/terms/e/escrowagreement.asp).
+If there are conditions attached to the sale, such as the passing of an inspection, the buyer and seller may [[agree to use escrow]](https://www.investopedia.com/terms/e/escrowagreement.asp).

 In this case, the buyer of the property deposits the payment amount for the house in an escrow account held by a third party.
 The seller can proceed with house inspections confident that the funds are there, and the buyer is capable of making payment.
 The amount in escrow is then transferred to the seller once all the conditions for the sale are satisfied.